 50% coursework, consisting of one essay of 3000 words and 50% examination.

-knowledge and understanding of the legal rules governing international trade;
+Demonstrate a critical knowledge and understanding of the legal rules governing international trade;

-an introduction to and understanding of international business transactions;
+Demonstrate a detailed knowledge and understanding of international business transactions;

-knowledge and understanding of current developments in international trade regulation;
+Demonstrate a systematic understanding of current developments in international trade regulation;

-an ability to identify the legal validity of contracts governing international business transactions;
+Identify and critically evaluate the legal validity of contracts governing international business transactions;

-an ability to identify the institutional structures of hegemony and identify their causal power in determining the way in which individuals and corporate persons may respond to them within the national and international system;
+Identify and critically evaluate the institutional structures of hegemony and identify their causal power in determining the way in which individuals and corporate persons may respond to them within the national and international system;

-an ability to evaluate the impact of a range of treaties and Statutes of England and Wales on the emergence and development of:
+Critically evaluate the impact of a range of treaties and Statutes of England and Wales on the emergence and development of: